psu-vr-lab/udt/README.md

 ### !!!
 YOU NEED THE VISUAL STUDIO C++ PACKAGE FOR UNREAL, .NET 6 SDK AND WINDOWS SDK TO CREATE AN UNREAL C++ PROJECT

+## Project structure
+The project is created following the example from [this tutorial](https://youtu.be/94FvzO1HVzY).

 ## Deployment

 To deploy uepme run